Getting Started with the Azure Management Libraries for .NET

 As with any good SDK, it helps to know how you could get started using it by taking a look at some code.
 No code should ever be written to solve a problem that doesn’t exist, so let’s start with a decent, but simple, problem statement:

-Until this preview release of the Windows Azure Management Libraries (WAML for short hereafter, though this is not an official acronym, I’m just being lazy), this wasn’t very easy.
-There’ve been some great open-source contributions to answering the .NET layer in managing Windows Azure services and their automation, but nothing comprehensive that delivers C# wrappers for nearly all of the Windows Azure Management REST APIs.
-If you needed to use these API to generate your own “stuff” in Windows Azure, you pretty much had to write your own HTTP/XML code to communicate with the REST API.
+Until this preview release of the Azure Management Libraries (WAML for short hereafter, though this is notan official acronym, I’m just being lazy), this wasn’t very easy.
+There’ve been some great open-source contributions to answering the .NET layer in managing Azure services and their automation, but nothing comprehensive that delivers C# wrappers for nearly all of the Azure Management REST APIs.
+If you needed to use these API to generate your own “stuff” in Azure, you pretty much had to write your own HTTP/XML code to communicate with the REST API.
 Not fun.
 Repetitive.
 Boring, maybe, after you do a few dozen out of hundreds of API methods.

 Getting the Management Libraries